zkemail/email-recovery/README.md

 ## ZK Email Recovery

 ## Overview

 Account recovery has traditionally been one of the most complex UX hurdles that account holders have to contend with.
 The ZK Email Recovery contracts provide a robust and simple mechanism for account holders to recover modular accounts via email guardians.

 Modular accounts get account recovery for 'free' by using our pre-deployed universal email recovery module.
 Since Safe's can be made 7579 compatible, the following contracts also support Safe account recovery out of the box too.
 For older existing Safes that are not compatible with ERC4337 (and subsequenty ERC7579), we provide a native Safe module too.

-Modular account developers can easily integrate email recovery with richer and more specific email subjects by writing their own subject handler contracts, which are designed to be simple and contain the modular account-specific logic to recover an account.
+Modular account developers can easily integrate email recovery with richer and more specific commands in the email body by writing their own command handler contracts, which are designed to be simple and contain the modular account-specific logic to recover an account.

 ## Usage